The River Wild: Year-end lists

-Future
+Standalone sequel

 In July 2022, it was revealed that a feature film reimagining had entered production, while principal photography had already commenced in Hungary by that time.
 Directed by Ben Ketai from a script he co-authored with Mike Nguyen Le, the plot centers around a brother and sister with a strained relationship who go on a whitewater rafting trip with a small group of friends.
 As the group experiences the adventure together, they start to question the intentions of their childhood friend.
 The film will star Leighton Meester, Taran Killam, and Adam Brody as the siblings and their childhood friend, respectively.
 Produced by Ogden Gavanski, the project is a Universal 1440 Entertainment production and will be distributed by Universal Filmed Entertainment Group.
 Though it was announced as a remake/reboot by tabloids, the executives of the studio called the movie a "new The River Wild story" in the "universe" of the original indicating that it is a standalone-sequel taking place in a contemporary setting.
+The official title was revealed to be River Wild, with the movie's trailer and release poster debuting in July 2023.
+The film was released on digital and on DVD on August 1, 2023.